Aksonik/cg-clusters/README.md

 where *A<sub>c</sub>* and *D<sub>c</sub>* are adjustable parameters, and *R<sub>c</sub>* is a diameter of a molecule.

-An example parameter file for the contact criterion:
+An example of a parameter file for the contact criterion:

 ```
 Ac 1.0